Emil-96/dailyquotes_android/README.md

 ### Known issues

-- The profile screen always shows a "not logged in" message
 - When logging in, it loads indefinitely (leaving the screen manually works)
-- When opening the app the first time and subsequent times, loading a quote not always happens (sometimes you have to open the profile screen and go back in order for it to load properly)
+- When opening the app, a daily quote is retrieved twice
+- Tapping on the back button in the top bar doesn't currently work
+- The profile can't be edited at the moment

 ### Things coming in the future